 Favourite PR examples from 2014

-I love hearing about good PR case histories that I can share in my training and workshops.
+I love hearing about good PR case histories that I can share in my training.
 This year, I’ve chosen my favourite PR examples and campaigns from those that work well across digital and social media channels.

 1. Lidl #lidlSurprises

 I work in the food sector and admire many of the playful #LidlSurprises tactics aimed at encouraging people to recommend this discount supermarket’s food for its quality as well as its prices.

 The campaign kicked off in August with a posh media dinner to announce its UK expansion plans and a new TV ad campaign where journalists were treated to a real ‘Lidl surprise’ when the menu was revealed to be sourced from Lidl’s own products and only cost £10/head.
 The theme has continued with a pop up trendy restaurant called Deluxe, serving delicacies to pre-Christmas diners with proceeds going to charity.
 At the end of their meal, customers learn that all the food is from Lidl when they are presented with the bill.